 Patients with chronic renal insufficiency and those on chronic hemodialysis treatment are at elevated atherogenic risk and dyslipidemia appears to be one of the major risk factors.
-Our study indicates abnormal lipoprotein profile in CRF patients and patients on hemodialysis.
-Serum triglycerides are elevated in both groups whereas cholesterol (total and LDL) levels are whithin the values expected for healthy subjects.
+Our study indicates an abnormal lipoprotein profile in CRF patients and patients on hemodialysis.
+Serum triglycerides are elevated in both groups whereas cholesterol (total and LDL) levels are within the values expected for healthy subjects.
 Obtained results demonstrate an increase of TG concentrations that is statistically significant compared to the control group and these results are in agreement with other authors (2, 4, 5).
-Mean values of serum TG are higher in CRI patients compared to the values for dialysed patients but not statistically significant, although other authors (19) indicated higher values within dialysed patients (1.5 0.7 vs 2.0 1.0 mmol/L, p<0.01).
-Treatment of renal insufficiency with a protein-restricted diet, which is rich in carbohydrates and fat, can exacerbate the hypertrialyceridemia, so these could be a reason for dissagreement of our results with other authors (4).
+Mean values of serum TG are higher in CRI patients compared to the values for dialyzed patients but not statistically significant, although other authors (19) indicated higher values in dialyzed patients (1.5 ± 0.7) vs. 2.0±1.0 mmol/L, p<0.01).
+Treatment of renal insufficiency with a protein-restricted diet, which is rich in carbohydrates and fat, can exacerbate the hypertrialyceridemia, so this could be the reason for disagreement of our results with other authors (4).
 Hypertriglyceridemia obtained in the examined group is the most significant lipid disturbance.
 It suggests the disturbance in the catabolism of triglyceride-rich lipoproteins, accumulation of atherogenic remnants particles and also takes part in the modification of the composition and structure of LDL particles.

 There is also strong evidence for significant HDL-C decrease in both groups of patients.
-Patients on long-term hemodialysis showed more severe lipid abnormality with lower serum HDL-C (0.94 50.37 mmol/L).
+Patients on long-term hemodialysis showed more severe lipid abnormality with lower serum HDL-C (0.94±50.37 mmol/L).
 Our results are in agreement with other studies of dyslipidemia in chronic renal disease and hemodialysis patients (19, 24).
-Lower values for HDL-C in the dialysis treated patients was statistically significantly different compared to CRI patients (p < 0.05).
-Decrease in HDL-C, accompanied with the lower apolipoprotein AI indicates impaired reverse cholesterol transport from peripheral cells to liver and lower antiatherogenic potencial of HDL lipoproteins.
+Lower values for HDLC in the dialysis treated patients were statistically significantly different compared to CRI patients (p<0.05).
+Decrease in HDL-C, accompanied with the lower apolipoprotein Al indicates impaired reverse cholesterol transport from peripheral cells to liver and lower antiatherogenic potential of HDL lipoproteins.
 Hypertriglyceridemia and increased lipoprotein remnants in renal insufficiency have been attributed to lower lipoprotein lipase and hepatic lipase activity.
-Lipoprotein lipase activity correlates positively with HDL-C and inversely with TG level (4, 9).
+Lipoprotein lipase activity correlates positively with HDL-C and inversely with the TG level (4, 9).
 Our lower values for HDL-C are in agreement with lower activity of these enzymes.
 We found a significant inverse correlation between HDL-C and TG (Table III).
-In this respect it may be important that in the present study, whilst there was a statistically significant correlation between TG concentration and HDL-C in the dialysis patients as expected, no such relationship was found in the predialysis group.
+In this respect it may be important that, while there was a statistically significant correlation between TG concentration and HDL-C in the dialysis patients as expected, no such relationship was found in the predialysis group.
 Additional studies are clearly needed to define the precise mechanisms that lead to lower HDL-C in patients on dialysis.

-Lipoprotein metabolism is influenced by many determinants as the dialysis treatment itself, the use of heparin as anticoagulant, the membrane material and underlying uraemia.
-Chronic administration of heparin induces a number of changes in the plasma lipid composition, and especially prominent is a significant rise in plasma TG levels.
-A possible explanation for heparin potentially contribution to lipid metabolism dysfunction is the interaction of heparin with lipolytic enzymes.
-Heparin increases the displacement of lipoprotein lipase from its binding sites on endothelial cells and interferes in the metabolism od triglyceride-rich lipoproteins, such as VLDL.
-Previous studies indicated an improvement in lipid profile of hemodialysis patients following a reduction of heparin dosage or by using low-molecular-weight heparin (25, 26).
-Our patients were treated with low-molecular-weight heparin and these must also be concerned in comparison with other results as a factor that improves lipid profile.
+Lipoprotein metabolism was influenced by many determinants as the dialysis treatment itself, the use of heparin as anticoagulant, the membrane material and underlying uremia.
+Chronic administration of heparin induces a number of changes in the plasma lipid composition, and especially prominent was a significant rise in the plasma TG levels.
+A possible explanation for the heparin contribution to lipid metabolism dysfunction is the interaction of heparin with lipolytic enzymes.
+Heparin increases the displacement of lipoprotein lipase from its binding sites on endothelial cells and interferes in the metabolism of triglyceride-rich lipoproteins, such as VLDL.
+Previous studies indicated an improvement in the lipid profile of hemodialysis patients following a reduction of heparin dosage or by using low-molecular-weight heparin (25, 26).
+Patients were treated with low-molecularweight heparin, and these must also be concerned in comparison with other results as a factor that improves lipid profile.